jupyterhub/jupyterhub/docs/source/getting-started/authenticators-users-basics.md

 do not have permission to log in to the single user notebook servers owned by _other users_.
-If `JupyterHub.admin_access` is set to `True`, then admins have permission to log in _as other users_ on their respective machines, for debugging. **As a courtesy, you should make sure your users know if admin_access is enabled.**
+If `JupyterHub.admin_access` is set to `True`, then admins have permission to log in _as other users_ on their respective machines for debugging. **As a courtesy, you should make sure your users know if admin_access is enabled.**

 ## Add or remove users from the Hub

-Users can be added to and removed from the Hub via either the admin panel or the REST API.
+Users can be added to and removed from the Hub via the admin panel or the REST API.
 When a user is **added**, the user will be automatically added to the `allowed_users` set and database.
 Restarting the Hub will not require manually updating the `allowed_users` set in your config file,